Judith Chomsky

-Judith Brown Chomsky is an American human rights lawyer.
-She was born in Philadelphia, Pennsylvania in 1942, and is the sister-in-law of MIT professor Noam Chomsky.
+Judith Brown Chomsky (born 1942 in Philadelphia, Pennsylvania) is an American human rights lawyer.
+She is the sister-in-law of MIT linguistics professor Noam Chomsky.

-She became involved with politics when she participated in demonstrations in the 1950s for the right of African-Americans to use non-segregated lunch counters.

 Early life

 Chomsky wed David Chomsky, M.D.
 (1934–2021), younger brother of Noam Chomsky, in 1960; they were married for over 60 years, until his death in July 2021.
-Together, they had two sons.
+The couple had two sons.

+Chomsky became involved with politics when she participated in demonstrations in the 1950s for the right of African-Americans to use non-segregated lunch counters.
 Chomsky was a graduate student in anthropology when she joined a project to organize grassroots opposition to the Vietnam War.
 She left graduate school and spent the next several years as an organizer with the Philadelphia Resistance, primarily with anti war GIs (active duty in the military) and with Vietnam veterans.
 As the US participation in the war wound down, Chomsky decided that her family circumstances as a mother of two did not permit her to work as an organizer.
 She decided to go to law school so that she could participate in the same struggles with new skills better suited to her personal life.